stadium-software/icons/README.md

 ## Icon Styles

-Adding specific classes to the control allows for manipulating the display of icons in a few ways
+Additional classes can be added to the control classes property to manipulate the icon

 1. Positioning
    1. By default the icons are shown above the control text (or add *icon-top*)